 - IP address restriction.

 The billing system you select should also be backed by PCI Level 1 certification, ensuring your service provider will be audited yearly by a third party to maintain certification and compliance.
-Having the peace of mind that you and your client’s subscription and financial data will be managed with the utmost care is invaluable.
+Having the peace of mind that you and your customers' subscription and financial data will be managed with the utmost care is invaluable.

 Concerned about cost?
 Believe it or not, there are incredible options available at any price point.
-And by going with a cloud-based service, you can avoid having to make a huge upfront investment in building a static system.
+And by going with a cloud-based service, you can avoid having to make a huge up-front investment in building a static system.
 Cloud-based systems offer affordable monthly payment options, as well as regular developments and software releases to keep your business on the cutting edge.

-Finally, like with any business transaction, customer service shouldn’t be downplayed.
+Finally, like with any transaction, customer service shouldn’t be downplayed.
 Read reviews and make sure other customers have been happy with the speed and quality of service offered by providers you’re considering.